FALLS CREEK RESORT MANAGEMENT BOARD

 Sue has over twenty years professional and senior management experience in Local Government, University and the Banking sectors providing finance, governance, project and risk management roles in Queensland, Canberra and Victoria.
 She is on the Winton Wetlands Committee of Management, the Chair of the Audit Committee for the Alpine Shire and has held various other Board appointments in Government Owned Corporations and University Research Corporations.
-Sue’s formal qualifications include a Master of Business Administration, a Bachelor of Commerce.
+Sue's formal qualifications include a Master of Business Administration and a Bachelor of Commerce.
 She also recently graduated from the Australian Institute of Company Directors, is a Certified Practicing Accountant and a member of the Australian Risk Policy Institute.
-She is a keen skier who has visited Falls Creek since the 1980’s and has a strong belief in the commercial, ecological and social value of the Alpine regions to the local and regional communities.
+Sue is a keen skier who has visited Falls Creek since the 1980’s and has a strong belief in the commercial, ecological and social value of the Alpine regions to the local and regional communities

 Anne-Marie Tenni brings to the Board 30 years experience in environmental management encompassing natural resource management, pollution control, environmental management systems, auditing and governance.
 She has worked in both public and private sectors encouraging people to work together to achieve the best possible environmental outcomes.
 Anne-Marie has hands-on experience living, working and managing the alpine environment at Falls Creek.
 She has worked extensively with government and private sector agencies, Landcare and Friends groups as well as contributing to community groups including Race Club, school boards and her local revegetation groups.
 Anne-Marie brings a practical approach to decision making derived from her experience in public land management, running a small rural property and spending a large amount of time at Falls Creek over all seasons.”